Precessing binary black holes as engines of electromagnetic helicity: Numerical results for precessing BHs

 Figure~\ref{figEB} shows the time evolution of this quantity for the 9 simulations.
 For instance, in the upper left panel, which corresponds to configurations S1 and X1 in Table~\ref{tabhdbbh}, we see that $\dot Q_{5}(t)$ oscillates around zero.
 This is in fact the general result in all orbiting cases where the Chern-Pontryagin is not zero.
 To understand correctly this behaviour we have to recall the analysis of symmetries of Sec.~II.
 Suppose a quasi-circular binary system.
 The relative orientation of the two BH spins evolve cyclically in time during the inspiral.
 In particular, given a particular spin configuration at some instant of time $t_0$, with value $\dot Q_{5}(t_0)$, after half orbital period $T$ the new configuration of BH spins gets exactly the mirror-reflected version of the system at time $t_0$.
 If additionally the separation distance remains roughly constant during this half-period, we can expect $\dot Q_{5}(t_0+T/2)\approx -\dot Q_{5}(t_0)$.
 Then, after one full orbital period, the relative spin configuration returns to the same state, and we can again expect $\dot Q_{5}(t_0+T)\approx \dot Q_{5}(t_0)$.
 The smaller the separation distance between the BHs, the greater this effect will be (because gravity gets more extreme).
 Therefore, the oscillations are expected to increase adiabatically during the whole inspiral, until {BHs merge} and we observe a sharp rise corresponding to the maximum peak in the plots.
 After the merger and formation of the final BH, the value goes to zero very quickly, as expected for a stationary Kerr BH.
-All these expectations are clearly seen in Fig.~\ref{figEBposed}, which shows in more detail the time evolution of $\dot Q_5(t)$ together with the evolution of the $x$ and $z$ coordinates of both BHs.
-The maxima and minima of $\dot Q_5(t)$ are obtained approximately when the BHs are again located on the $x$ axis with $y=0$ (solid black and dashed red lines).
-At similar times, their position in the z-axis $|z_i|$ (solid dark blue and orange dotted lines) also becomes maximum.
+All these expectations are clearly {manifested} in Fig.~\ref{figEBposed}, which shows in more detail the time evolution of $\dot Q_5(t)$ together with the evolution of the $x$ and $z$ coordinates of both BHs.
+The maxima and minima of $\dot Q_5(t)$ are obtained approximately when the BHs are again located on the $x$ axis with $y=0$ (solid black and dashed red lines). {This is due to the initial setup, in which the initial spins are positioned in an extremal configuration for the Chern-Pontryagin ($\leftarrow,0,0$), ($\rightarrow,0,0$).
+Due to the orbital motion, when the black holes cross the $y$-axis (with $x=0$) the configuration becomes minimal ($\dot Q_5(t)$ vanishes) due to mirror symmetry.
+However, when they reach half an orbit and the black holes are back on the $x$-axis (with $y=0$), we find an extremal spin configuration but with opposite sign ($\rightarrow,0,0$), ($\leftarrow,0,0$).
+Finally, when the orbit is complete and again the black holes are located on the $x$-axis, we have the extremal configuration of the beginning (although the distance between the objects has been slightly reduced).} At similar times, their position in the z-axis $|z_i|$ (solid dark blue and orange dotted lines) also becomes maximum.